MikeCsPlayPlace/CubicSplineExtrema/README.md

 A fairly extensive and varying collection of test data were used in the development and testing of the algorithm.
 Most of these are captured in the `test_data` directory.
 It contains the original data I used in the article and some additional data.
 Also provided in that directory's [README](./test_data/README.md) are detailed explanations of the input data, expected output data, results, and some pretty plots.

-Next I will be converting the algorithm implementation into several other software languages, which are slated to be Java, Python, C#, and C++.
+Next I will be converting the algorithm implementation into several other software languages, which are slated to be Java, Python, C#, JavaScript, and C++.
 And these 'ports' will involve redesign into object-oriented versions of the original implementation, where feasible and practical, with unit testing etc.